PayphonePayphone

 Internally the API resolves auth in this order (see apps/web/lib/dual-payment.ts):

-1. Authorization: Bearer <privy-access-token> → debit credits.
+1. Authorization: Bearer <privy-access-token> or Bearer dial_live_* → debit credits.

 2. No Bearer token → fall through to x402 (signed PAYMENT-SIGNATURE).